 - Yes.
 And this is one more reason for more dense cooperation between our countries in the field of medicine and high technologies.
 Comfortable habitat and good health very much contribute to an increase in life expectancy.

-- Is there a chance for Russian small business in the Far East to build effective relations with the "kids" from the neighboring country?
+- Is there a chance for Russian small businesses in the Far East to build effective relationships with "kids" from a neighboring country?

-- To this, and we must strive!
-In the view of many, Japan is a country crammed with state-of-the-art electronics, super-cars, “smart” houses, robots, and other high-tech attributes.
+- This is what we should strive for!
+In the minds of many, Japan is a country crammed with ultra-modern electronic technology, super-cars, smart homes, robots and other high-tech attributes.
 This is true.
-But, among other things, Japan is also diverse, as far as one can imagine, food, that is, farming, fishing, and the restaurant business.
-All this is often represented by small firms with a turnover of up to a million dollars a year.
-We in the Far East and in Russia as a whole also have quite a few such enterprises.
-There are also examples of fruitful cooperation: one entrepreneur from Primorye successfully sells products and drinks in Japanese supermarkets made according to old Russian recipes.
-And the other has set up in the Land of the Rising Sun supplies of Russian honey.
-We (RNADS, Delovaya Rossiya), in the framework of our consultations and meetings with Japanese business associations, pay special attention to the small and medium-sized business sector.
-And on the agenda of the intergovernmental dialogue, this topic is also one of the main ones.
+But, among other things, Japan is also diverse, as far as one can imagine, food, that is, farming, fishing, restaurant business.
+All this is often presented by small firms with a turnover of up to a million dollars a year.
+We also have a lot of such enterprises in the Far East and across Russia as a whole.
+There are also examples of fruitful cooperation: one entrepreneur from Primorye successfully sells food and drinks made according to old Russian recipes in Japanese supermarkets.
+And the other set up supplies of Russian honey to the Land of the Rising Sun.
+We (RYADS, "Business Russia"), in the framework of our consultations and meetings with Japanese business associations, pay special attention to the small and medium-sized business sector.
+And this topic is also one of the main ones on the agenda of the intergovernmental dialogue.

 - During the time that you are working closely with Japan, you, besides business partners, have friends in this country?

-- Of course.
-It is generally believed that all Japanese are completely introverts, as well as adherents of strict rules and ceremonies.
+- Sure.
+It is generally accepted that all Japanese are completely introverts, as well as adherents of strict rules and ceremonies.
 Perhaps this is so.
 But these people have a very rich spiritual world.
-And they - like no other - they know how to be friends and keep their word.
+And they - like no one else - know how to be friends and keep their word.
 You know, we and the Japanese are equally different from Europeans and Americans in that we are more romantic.
-But the Japanese romanticism is often hidden behind the external restraint.
-We do not feel ashamed to be embarrassed.
-But, if the Japanese recognize you as a friend, you become for them truly their own.
+But among the Japanese, romance is often hidden behind external restraint.
+In our country, it is not customary to be ashamed of emotions.
+But, if the Japanese recognize you as a friend, you become truly theirs for them.
 And you can already push aside the extra officialdom.
-Even to be late for a meeting it is possible - forgive.
-Awesome people.
-Moreover, they consider us to be the same.
-I am confident that our future is friendship, cooperation, good-neighborliness.
+You can even be late for a meeting - forgive.
+Amazing people.
+Moreover, they consider us the same.
+I am sure that our future is friendship, cooperation, good neighborliness.